 She also talks about how this disorder affects her day-to-day life.
 “Everything becomes a challenge.
 Brushing your teeth, taking a shower,” she tells Cooper.
 Linda even says that simple things like maintaining your balance, eye movement, and speaking become a chore.
 “Eating is hard … I’ve had to relearn how to eat.
 You could carve a new brain map if you’re patient and willing to do that, but it’s hard,” she details.

 Cooper asks Linda one simple question during the interview, “There are going to be people who are seeing this who are facing obstacles, or facing Parkinson’s; maybe some people who have just received diagnoses.
 What would you tell people — what advice do you give?”

 Linda does not hesitate in simply responding with, “Acceptance.”
 Her initial announcement was in 2013 when doctors diagnosed her with Parkinson’s disease.
-Doctors would later revise that diagnosis in late 2019 to progressive supranuclear palsy.
+They would later revise that diagnosis in late 2019 to progressive supranuclear palsy.
 According to EMedicineHealth, a person suffering from this disease can live a long life with the proper medical and nutritional needs being met.
 Learn more about this rare brain condition via the video below!

 And of course, here’s the wonderful Linda performing my personal favorite, “Blue Bayou”..